The physical origin of the periodic activity for FRB 20180916B: Constraint on the periodic models

-Since there are many uncertain parameters, the fall-back disk model can not be constrained by the internal magnetic field.

 However, the phenomenon that the centers of the active windows for different frequency bands are in different phases is challenging in the context of the forced precession models \citep{2021ApJ...909L..25L}.
-As shown in Figure~\ref{fig8}, the active windows of the forced precession models for different frequency bands show no phase shift, which contradicts previous observations \citep{2021ApJ...909L..25L}.
+Fig.~\ref{fig8} shows the prediction that there is no phase shift for different frequency bands.
+So the model is contradicted by the previous observations.